 Can be Sanded, Painted and Stained

-Not every Wood Glue can take a paint or stain well.
-Elmer’s have perfected their formula to ensure their Carpenter’s glue can accept paint, woodstain, or any other wood finish like linseed oil or varnish once it’s dry.
+Not every Wood Glue can take paint and stain well.
+Elmer’s have perfected their formula to ensure their Carpenter’s glue can accept paint, wood stain, or any other wood finish like linseed oil or varnish once it’s dry.

 This is great for when you have to make a repair or join that’s going to be visible in the finished piece.

-The cured glue behaves a lot like wood, it can be sanded, drilled, ground down and planed just like any wood surface.
+The cured glue behaves a lot like wood, it can be sanded, drilled, ground down, and planed just like any wooden surface.

 Waterproof – Suitable for Exterior/Interior Use (MAX only)

-Elmer’s offer two versions of their wood glue – the regular version and the MAX version.
+Elmer’s offer two different versions of their wood glue – the regular version and the MAX version.

-The MAX version has the added benefit of being completely waterproof, meaning it won’t degrade at all when it’s exposed to water, making it perfect for use outside or in situations where there is contant levels of high humidity.
+The MAX version has the added benefit of being completely waterproof, meaning it won’t degrade at all when it’s exposed to water, making it perfect for use outside or in situations where there are constant levels of high humidity.
 (Like in the kitchen or bathroom)